ludiemert/Nlw_IA_Web_Front/README.md

 - <h3 id="about">💻 About the project </h3>

       At the Rocketseat NLW event, with a special edition focused on Artificial Intelligence (AI).
       A project was developed using the OpenAI API, which involves uploading a video for the API to transcribe into text.
       It generates coherent titles and descriptions based on the content of the uploaded video.

       For front-end development, React.js, Tailwind.css, Shadcn for stylized components and Web Assembly were used.
-Web Assembly
-      is a technology that allows us to run things on the web that are not traditionally web-based, among other technologies.
+Web Assembly is a technology that allows us to run things on the web that are not traditionally web-based, among other technologies.

       On the back-end, Node.js was used, along with Fastify to handle API requests and routes, and Prisma as the database ORM, among other technologies.

 #### 📝 Licença

-      Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+     This project is under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

 ---